 - Connecting with people you wouldn’t otherwise have the chance to connect with

-- Asking questions of a diverse audience
+- Asking questions to a diverse audience

 - Participating in interesting conversations (which can also lead to connections)

-Here’s what definitely does not work on social media: sharing tons of links to your own content, without including any reason for someone to click on it (or sharing other people’s stuff).If you want opt-ins from social media, you need to have conversations that people WANT to be part of Tweet this!
+Here’s what definitely does not work on social media: sharing tons of links to your content without including any reason for someone to click on it (or sharing other people’s stuff).If you want opt-ins from social media, you need to have conversations that people WANT to be part of Tweet this!

 Here’s how you can use social media to build an email list: